 - and one person said “good morning Mr Magpie how nice to see you”

-the fourth person in our group look perplex at us all and said “what just happened?”
+the fourth person in our group look perplexed at us all and said: “what just happened?”

-We all explained that one magpie was bad luck according to the rhyme “One for Sorrow, two for joy” and our various grannies, it always seems to be grannies, had told us that to avoid the bad luck you should – bow your head etc.
+We all explained that one magpie was bad luck according to the rhyme “One for Sorrow, two for joy” and our various grannies, had told us that to avoid the bad luck you should – bow your head etc.

-I was working again later in the summer with that same person a week or so later and we surprisingly enough saw another magpie and she bow her head, saluted, turned around twice and said “Good Morning Mr Magpie how nice to see you”
+I was then working with that same person a week or so later and we saw a magpie and she bowed her head, saluted, turned around twice and said “Good Morning Mr Magpie how nice to see you”

-How about you Reader do you have any superstitions and how do that manifest themselves?
+How about you, do you have any superstitions and how do that manifest themselves?